HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 #### SCSS Architecture

-The SCSS arhitecture in the new WebUI 2.0 is unconventional, but serves a mighty purpose - to have the ability to build our own components on the fly, or use out-of-the-box SCSS to style existing components.
+The SCSS architecture in the new WebUI 2.0 is unconventional, but serves a mighty purpose - to have the ability to build our own components on the fly, or use out-of-the-box SCSS to style existing components.
 As a result, Rucio flavoured components are now a reality.

 #### Configuration & Environment Variable Control